WeblateOrg/weblate/docs/vcs.rst

 changes as pull requests instead of pushing directory to the repository.
 It currently uses the `hub`_ tool to do the integration.

+There is no need to use this to access Git repositories, ordinary :ref:`vcs-git` works same, the only difference is how pushing to repository is handled.
+With :ref:`vcs-git` changes are pushed directly to the repository, while :ref:`vcs-github` creates pull requests.

 .. note::

     This feature is currently not available on Hosted Weblate due to technical